 Slopes: Dunsmuir faces considerable topographic challenges that may pose as a constraint to limit housing and urban development.
 The City General Plan's Land Use Element describes slopes often exceeding 15%, construction of traditional dwellings and garages becomes impractical, leading to widespread street parking.
-The city's sphere of influence contains steep slopes ranging from 20% to 50%, making them unsuitable for development.
+The city's sphere of influence contains steep slopes ranging from 20% to 50%, making them unsuitable for development .
 About 1,500-2,000 acres with slopes under 20% could potentially be developed but would require significant infrastructure.
 Existing developments are generally confined to areas with slopes between 12% and 15%, with development ceasing where slopes increase dramatically.
 The city's code currently has limited provisions for hillside development, though most of the land will fall under hillside standards due to average slopes exceeding 10%.
 There are also environmental considerations, as steep slopes create erosion risks and threaten natural habitats.
 Consequently, the city's general plan suggests specific development standards for hillside areas, including a formula for lot sizes based on slope percentages and requirements for maintaining natural areas on lots.
 Currently proposed areas where development may occur within focus on strategic infill to avoid constraints related to slopes.

-2.0 Adequacy of Sites to Accommodate Emergency Shelters
+3.0 Adequacy of Sites to Accommodate Emergency Shelters

 This section evaluates the adequacy of sites to accommodate emergency shelters pursuant to AB 2339 (2022).
+Section 8.5(K) of Appendix A evaluates Dunsmuir's existing emergency shelter zoning regulations and commits the City to amending the MSMC within one year from adoption of the 2023-2031 Housing Element to comply with the current requirements of State law.
 As discussed in Appendix B, emergency shelters are permitted by-right in the MU-3 zoning district.
 All MU-3 sites have been evaluated for proximity to amenities and services for people experiencing homelessness and for suitability for use as an emergency shelter as discussed below.

 Subparagraph (I) of GC Code Section 65583(a)(4) requires the emergency shelter site assessment to determine if there are sufficient sites to accommodate the need for emergency shelters.
 Section 5.8 of Appendix A reviews the 2022 and 2023 Point In Time counts conducted by the NorCal CoC.
-In 2022, 321 persons (sheltered and unsheltered) were counted in the whole of Siskiyou County as experiencing homelessness, of which 148 individuals were unsheltered.12
+In 2022, 321 persons (sheltered and unsheltered) were counted in the whole of Siskiyou County as experiencing homelessness, of which 148 individuals were unsheltered.

-In 2023, 507 persons (sheltered and unsheltered) were counted in the whole of Siskiyou County as experiencing homelessness, of which 231 individuals were unsheltered.13 However, this evaluation acknowledges that the PIT count methodology is not without flaws that result in undercounting.
+In 2023, 507 persons (sheltered and unsheltered) were counted in the whole of Siskiyou County as experiencing homelessness, of which 231 individuals were unsheltered.
+However, this evaluation acknowledges that the PIT count methodology is not without flaws that result in undercounting.
 Undercounting is a systemic issue with point-in-time counts countrywide and is not a reflection of the diligent effort of the NorCal CoC and their PIT counts.
 Undercounting studies have been commissioned by large national organizations, e.g., the National League of Cities, that attempt to understand the degree of undercounting.